 NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2020 (Expressed in thousands of Trinidad and Tobago dollars) (Continued)

-(iii) Movements in Level 3 financial instruments (continued)
+- 20. Fair value of financial instruments (continued) - (iii) Movements in Level 3 financial instruments (continued)

 Values in the following tables are expressed in millions of dollars.